NLnetLabs/nsd/doc/manual/configuration.rst

             name: example.com
             zonefile: /etc/nsd/example.com.zone

-We recommend not using the database (so using ``database: ""``) as this is will slow down NSD operation.
-Depending on your needs, we also recommend keeping the ``server-count`` lower or equal to the number of CPU cores your system has.
+We recommend keeping the ``server-count`` lower or equal to the number of CPU cores your system has.

 Optionally, you can control NSD (from the same or even a different device) by using the entries under the `remote-control` clause in the config.
 Using this tool, NSD can be controlled (find the reference of all the options :doc:`here<manpages/nsd-control>`) which makes controlling NSD much easier.
 If your install does not come with the keys needed for remote-control use pre-made, you can generate the keys using the :command:`nsd-control-setup` command, which will create them for you.
 In the section below we will go into more detail about this option.